SowreshMS/EXPLORING-INTERACTIVE-AI-VIRTUAL-STREAMERS-IN-2D-AND-VR-environments/README.md

 **PC User**: For PC users, interaction occurs through the Twitch chat, where the user's input is read and contextualized by a Large Language Model (LLM) that generates sentiments and responses tailored to the user's messages.
 The LLM prompts the avatar to evoke specific facial animations and contextualizes user game requests, influencing the streamer's choice of games.
 Additionally, the LLM interprets in-game information, enabling the streamer to provide commentary on the ongoing gameplay.
 Finally, Vivi replies back to the user through the avatar, facilitating a dynamic streaming experience.

-**VR User**: In the VR environment, users have the ability to communicate through speech and hand gestures directed towards the virtual streamer.
+**VR User**: In the VR environment, users have the ability to communicate through speech and hand gestures directed toward the virtual streamer.
 These actions are interpreted and contextualized by the Large Language Model (LLM), prompting the avatar to respond accordingly.
 For example, Vivi can answer questions or engage in interactive gestures such as a handshake, enhancing the immersive experience for VR users.

 ## Components